asanzdiego/markdownslides/doc/lib/reveal.js-menu/README.md

 		// with a menu-title class will take precedence over this option
 		titleSelector: 'h1, h2, h3, h4, h5, h6',

+		// If slides do not have a matching title, attempt to use the
+		// start of the text content as the title instead
+		useTextContentForMissingTitles: false,

 		// Hide slides from the menu that do not have a title.
 		// Set to 'true' to only list slides with titles.
 		hideMissingTitles: false,

-		// Add markers to the slide titles to indicate the
+		// Adds markers to the slide titles to indicate the
-		// progress through the presentation
+		// progress through the presentation.
+Set to 'false'
+		// to hide the markers.
-		markers: false,
+		markers: true,

 		// Specify custom panels to be included in the menu, by
 		// providing an array of objects with 'title', 'icon'